Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Northwestern Stats and Trends

+- So far this year Northwestern has two wins against the spread.

-- This season, the Wildcats are winless against the spread when entering a game as an underdog of 7.5 points or more.
+- This year, the Wildcats are winless ATS when entering a game as an underdog of 7.5 points or more.

-- Northwestern's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Northwestern's games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it scores more than 19.6 points.
+- When Northwestern scores more than 19.6 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Northwestern amasses over 312.0 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern picks up more than 312 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Wildcats have turned the ball over one more time (11 total) than the Golden Gophers have forced a turnover (10) this season.
+- This year the Wildcats have turned the ball over 11 times, one more than the Golden Gophers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.